-As part of the Group's Operational Risk Management Framework (ORMF), comprehensive risk self-assessments are conducted, which identify the operational risks inherent in the Group's activities, processes and systems.
-The controls in place to mitigate these risks are also reviewed and enhanced as necessary.
-A database of measurable operational risk events is maintained, together with a record of key risk indicators, which can provide an early warning of possible operational risk.
+As part of the Bank's Operational Risk Management Framework (ORMF), risk self-assessments are conducted, which identify the operational risks inherent in the Bank's activities, processes and systems.
+The controls identified are self-assessed and is supported by an Internal Control Testing Framework, which entails control validation requirements at 1st and 2nd lines of defense.